2021-2022 Innovation Fund Investment Team

 Questions?
 Contact Jill Anick, Senior Associate Director, Venture Lab

-Rachel Cole GEN’22 is a student in the Masters of Integrated Product Design program, jointly offered by Penn Engineering, Wharton, and Penn Design.
+Rachel Cole GEN’22 is a student in the Masters of Integrated Product Design program, jointly offered by Penn Engineering, The Wharton School, and The Stuart Weitzman School of Design.
 Prior to beginning her Masters, Rachel worked as a technology consultant specializing in User Experience Design and Product Management for National Security and Civilian clients.
 She also possesses deep technical experience in Enterprise level digital transformations, including SaaS implementation, technical architecture and re-engineering, and data consolidation and management.
 Rachel graduated magna cum laude from West Virginia University in 3 years with her BS in Marketing.
 Her portfolio is available at kitchcole.com.

 Chris Ferrer WG’22 is an MBA Candidate, Joseph Wharton Fellow, and Toigo Fellow at The Wharton School, focusing on Entrepreneurship & Innovation and Strategic Management.
 Prior to Wharton, he spent the last five years as a product manager in the FinTech space in San Francisco.
 At FutureAdvisor, a robo-investing startup acquired by BlackRock, he led onboarding and monetization.
 Chris has also been a product manager at Guardian Analytics, an AI/Behavioral Analytics startup, and the Mission Asset Fund, a national FinTech non-profit.
 Chris double majored in Philosophy and Literature at Claremont McKenna College, where he was a Dunbar Fellow.
 He also started a dry cell hydrogen generator startup and won second place in the Kravis Concept Plan Competition.
 Chris grew up in Hawaii, is a huge foodie (makes TikTok recipe videos), and is an audiophile.